HTTP Module#

 Angie version

-argument name in the request line
+argument with the specified name in the request line

 $args#